 Other Resources About United States Legal Advocacy

-- An overview of the U.S. digital accessibility legal landscape can be found in the presentation (posted on SlideShare) that Lainey Feingold and Linda Dardarian gave at the 2013 CSUN Conference entitled “Digital Accessibility: 2013 CSUN Legal Update (Web, Mobile, More!).
+- An overview of the recent U.S. digital accessibility legal landscape can be found in the legal update topic on this website.

 - Using the collaborative process of Structured Negotiations, many of the largest entities in the United States have committed to various aspects of digital accessibility.
-Visit the Web Accessibility Press Release Category on this website for a summary of all press releases announcing web accessibility settlements, with links to the full releases and settlements.
+Visit the Web and Mobile Accessibility Press Release Category on this website for a summary of all press releases announcing web accessibility settlements, with links to the full releases and settlements.